 - 1. Turn on the radio system and check its operation as described in the previous section. - 2.
 Have a friend hold the model.
 Make sure hands and clothing are clear of the wheels and other moving parts on the model. - 3.
-Walk away from the model with the transmitter until you reach the farthest distance you plan to operate the model. - 4.
-Operate the controls on the transmitter once again to be sure that the model responds correctly. - 5.
-Do not attempt to operate the model if there is any problem with the radio system or any external interference with your radio signal at your location.
+Make sure your transmitter antenna is upright, and then walk away from the model with the transmitter until you reach the farthest distance you plan to operate the model. - 4.
+Operate the controls on the transmitter once again to be sure that the model responds correctly. - Do not attempt to operate the model if there is any problem with the radio system or any external interference with your radio signal at your location.